bostonadam525/NLP-with-Deep-Learning-Projects-and-Experiments/Transformers_for_NLP/README.md

 1. Variable length sentences + fixed-length memory (single hidden states with compressed information)
 2. As sequence size increases —> model performance decreases!
 3. Information Bottleneck occurs as information is compressed into final decoder output
+4. **"Vanishing Gradients" Result**
+   * This is a situation where the gradients used to update network weights during backpropagation become extremely small as they travel through the layers, particularly in the earlier layers of a network, hindering the learning process and making it difficult for the model to **capture long-range dependencies** between input and output sequences

-# How to overcome issuses with Seq2Seq?
+## How to overcome issuses with Seq2Seq?
 1. You can pass a concatenation of all the hidden states from the encoder to the decoder block (e.g. mean pooling)
   * Problem with this is LARGE MEMORY CONSUMPTION
 2. Focus attention in the right place